hashicorp/terraform-website/content/source/docs/plugin/framework/accessing-values.html.md

 layout: "extend"
 page_title: "Plugin Development - Framework: Access State, Config, and Plan"
 description: |-
-  How to read values from state, config, and plan in the next-generation Terraform provider development framework.
+  How to read values from state, config, and plan in the Terraform provider development framework.
 ---

 # Access State, Config, and Plan